contributed by Nigel Coutts

 13. Real Audiences

 For all learning adding a real audience for the students is critical, too much of what students do is produced for an audience of one.
-For the Personal Passion Project presenting to an audience in the end of term ‘Gallery Walk’ has been critical in ensuring the success of the projects.
+The Personal Passion Project presenting to an audience at the end of term ‘Gallery Walk’ has been critical in ensuring the success of the projects.
 The students gain a real sense of achievement from this day and the feedback is always genuinely positive.

-For 2015 we are planning to move to a ‘Genius Hour’ model with students engaging in a scaffolded programme of project management skill development throughout Semester One that leads into planning for and completing a Personal Passion Project across Semester Two.
+In the future, we are planning to move to a ‘Genius Hour’ model with students engaging in a scaffolded program of project management skill development throughout Semester One that leads into planning for and completing a Personal Passion Project across Semester Two.
 The difference will be that the learning experience will be distributed across the year, one hour per week.